tcalmant/ipopo/docs/quickstart.rst

-loglevel Prints/Changes the log level exit     Quits the shell (and stops the framework in console UI) threads  Prints the stack trace of all threads run      Runs a shell script
+loglevel Prints/Changes the log level exit     Quits the shell (and stops the framework in console UI) threads  Prints the stack trace of all threads run      Runs a Pelix shell script
 ======== =======================================================

 Bundle commands